NFT Maps: 5 & 8

 Website: www.thehighline.org or @highlinenyc

 Built on top of a disused portion of elevated freight train tracks, The High Line is at once both an escape from the chaos of the city's streets and a celebration of Manhattan's West Side, especially its architecture.
 The first section between Gansevoort Street and West 20th Street opened in 2009 and was an instant success, proving that open space could be hip and stylish, and causing the city tax assessor's heart to race at the thought of all the surrounding property that suddenly deserved a second look.
 Section 2, which opened in June 2011, doubled the length of the park up to 30th Street.
-Section 3, still in the planning stages, follows the elevated track to its end at 34th Street.
+Section 3, completed in 2014, follows the elevated track to its end at 34th Street.

 The rail line was built in the 1930s as part of the West Side Improvement project that eliminated dangerous at-grade railroad crossings and alleviated terrible traffic along Manhattan's West Side.
 The same project expanded Riverside Park on the Upper West Side.
 As trucking became more efficient, train traffic on the rail line slowed.
 By 1980 the entire line shut down and quickly fell into disrepair.
 Many wanted to demolish the line, which was prohibitively expensive, but a grassroots group, Friends of the High Line, slowly built support that became a groundswell, thanks in part to a mayoral administration that didn't mind investing in high-end development.
 The final cost of sections 1 and 2 was $152.3 million, including $112 million from the city, $20 million from the federal government and nearly $50 million in privately raised funds.